 Sit down.

-The voice you heard there was yet another hero as this evil and this carnage began, the voice of Raymond Page, and you hear him directing people away from danger head down during this Vegas shooting incident and transports uh he transported some people in that were wounded in his truck and got them down to the hospital so they could be safe and secure.
+He transported some people that were wounded in his truck and got them down to the hospital so they could be safe and secure.

 Then we heard, of course, the dispatch call where they got up to the 32nd floor.

-It does make you wonder that maybe if there's a another high profile incident that involves the police, that maybe for once the American people can unite around the idea that, well, police too have the right to the assumption of innocence, and that we can at least give them the benefit of the doubt, and there's never been a resisted arrest that's ever gonna look good on some you know iPhone video tape that somebody's taken.
+It does make you wonder that maybe if there's another high-profile incident that involves the police, that maybe for once the American people can unite around the idea that, well, police too have the right to the assumption of innocence and that we can at least give them the benefit of the doubt.

-It's never gonna look pretty.
+It's never going to look pretty.

-Somebody's resisting arrest, it will never look good ever.
+It will never look good ever.

 But we did have a lot of cases where we do rush to judgment.

-Baltimore, Freddie Gray, and Ferguson, hands up, don't shoot never happened, even happen the Cambridge police acted stupidly.
+Baltimore, Freddie Gray, and Ferguson, hands up, don't shoot, never happened.

-A great rush to judgment there, in a sense that, oh, Colin Kaepernick, he can start taking a knee and wearing socks depicting the police officers as pigs.
+A great rush to judgment there in a sense that, oh, Colin Kaepernick, he can start taking a knee and wearing socks depicting the police officers as pigs.

-You know, a lot of people taking a knee with Colin Kaepernick.
+And a lot of people taking a knee with Colin Kaepernick.

 And I say this because, you know, we need to remember what it is these guys do.

-We seem to forget, you know, this will be a distant memory at some point down the line.
+You know, this will be a distant memory at some point down the line.

-There's gonna be a high profile case.
+There's going to be a high-profile case.

 You know, they're the judge, jury, and executioner.